Enterprise plan and pricing | HeyGen

 HeyGen follows enterprise security best practices: encryption at rest and in transit, SAML SSO, SCIM provisioning, RBAC, audit logs, least-privilege access, and data governance controls.
 We support GDPR and CCPA requirements and can provide security documentation and SOC 2 details under NDA.

 Yes!
-HeyGen offers a free AI video generator that lets you create videos with basic features at no cost.
-For advanced customisation, higher-quality exports, and additional AI tools, you can upgrade to a premium plan.
+HeyGen offers a free AI video generator that allows you to create videos with basic features at no cost.
+For advanced customization, higher-quality exports, and additional AI tools, you can upgrade to a premium plan.

 See how businesses like yours scale content creation and drive growth with the most innovative AI video.